firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/introduction.md

 ## Who is it for?

 This application is for people who want to track their finances, keep an eye on their money **without having to upload their financial records to the cloud**.
-You're a bit tech-savvy, you like open source software and you don't mind tinkering with (self-hosted) servers.
+You're a bit tech-savvy, you like open source software, and you don't mind tinkering with (self-hosted) servers.

 Possibly, you're always short on money even though in theory, you make enough money to get by.